abhijithvijayan/ghost-on-github-pages/README.md

 For the initial push, please wait up to 10 minutes until GitHub deploys your subdomain.

-All upcoming pushes are much faster and you can see your static Ghost blog posts on https://username.github.io
+All upcoming pushes are much faster and you can see your static ghost blog posts at https://username.github.io

 <hr />